Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

 {! _includes/voice-gateway/speech-services-howto.md !}

 === "Amazon Polly"
     1. Enter the Access Key in the **Access key ID** field.
-For more information on AWS Access Keys, visit the [Amazon AWS](https://repost.aws/knowledge-center/create-access-key) documentation.
+For more information on AWS Access Keys, read the [Amazon AWS](https://repost.aws/knowledge-center/create-access-key) documentation.
     2. Enter the Secret Access Key in the **Secret access key** field.
     3. Select a region from the **Region** list.
 === "Deepgram"